efstathiosntonas/expo-changelog-viewer/README.md

 - **IndexedDB Caching**: Fast changelog caching with automatic cache invalidation and status indicators
 - **Dependency Tree Analysis**: Automatically traces dependency updates for "no user-facing changes" versions to find root causes
 - **NPM Package Integration**: Fetches and compares package.json dependencies from npm registry
-- **Module Selection**: Browse and select from 80+ Expo modules organized by category
+- **Module Selection**: Browse and select from 60+ Expo modules organized by category
 - **Version Filtering**: Limit versions displayed per module (latest only, last 3, 5, 10, or all)
 - **Smart UI**: Collapsible sections with shadcn/ui components and CVA variants
 - **Search & Filter**: Real-time module search and category filtering
 - **Mark as Viewed**: Track which changelogs you've reviewed with visual indicators (auto-clears on "Fetch Fresh")
 - **Bulk Actions**: Select all, clear all, mark all as viewed/unviewed
-- **Context API**: Centralized state management with React Context
 - **LocalStorage Persistence**: Saves all selections, preferences, viewed state, and last visited timestamps
 - **Export**: Download changelogs as markdown
 - **Light/Dark/Auto Theme**: Follows system preference or manual toggle